 The Duke Center for Healthcare Safety and Quality’s work can be categorized into two interconnected parts:

 The THRIVE program is comprised of a variety of research projects, training and other initiatives focused on enhancing the healthcare experience through teamwork, communication, well-being, and research.
+The program aims to foster and support a culture of safety throughout healthcare that in turn leads to enhanced patient safety.

-In addition, the Center is responsible for coordinating the annual Duke Quality and Safety Conference.
+In addition, the Center is responsible for coordinating the annual Duke Health Quality and Safety Conference.
 This conference invites hundreds of healthcare workers from across all entities of Duke Health to downtown Durham, NC, to engage in discussions around quality improvement and patient safety.

 The Center supports the mission, vision and values of Duke Health by delivering innovative educational opportunities, investigating novel research questions around quality and safety, and creating safe and welcoming healthcare environments for staff, patients and their loved ones.